-- The GemStone key file is missing or invalid. - > The shared page cache cannot be attached. - A problem with the extents: a missing extent or one that is in use by another process. - A problem with transaction logs: a log needed for recovery is missing, or the log directory or device does not exist. - The repository has become corrupted.
+- The GemStone key file is missing or invalid. - The shared page cache cannot be attached, usually do to OS limits or a previous shutdown did not complete cleanly. - A problem with the extents: a missing extent, one that is in use by another process, the current user does not have write permission, or the authorization for encrypted extents failed. - A problem with transaction logs: a log needed for recovery is missing, or the log directory or device does not exist. - The repository has become corrupted.